payable/ecr-sdks/README.md

 1. Token is invalid or not presented
 2. POS name is empty or not provided
+3. POS name is duplicate and already in use

 Error:
 > Error during WebSocket handshake: Unexpected response code: 404